arancia313/ARK-4-A3/README.md

 - `Custom game launcher` useful when the XMB isn't available or lacks a certain feature.

 - `OTA` updates.
 Fully updateable via the internet.

+- Recovery menu.
+Useful for those who love setting up their plugins and settings directly at bootup (if you have cIPL).

 ![CFW Settings](.github/screenshots/cfw_settings.bmp "CFW Settings")